Operations

 Influencer outreach is the practice of reaching out to social media influencers for collaborations with your brand.
 It’s the first step for building new relationships, and is typically done via DMs or email.

-How to do influencer outreach, step-by-step
+How to do influencer outreach in 3 steps

 1. Pre-outreach prep: start with a clear strategy and creator offer